Mesh current method in a resistor network

 The Mesh current method is very useful to know all the current in a network of only resistors.
 This method, a little more extended, is also applied to circuits where there are resistances and reactance.

-Using this method, the resistors current values are calculated and their voltages and powers are also obtained.
+Using the mesh current method, resistors current values are calculated, then it is easy to obtain their voltages and their consumed power.
 This method is based on Kirchhoff’s voltage Law.

-Steps to follow for the analysis by the mesh current method:
+Steps to follow to make analysis by the mesh current method:

 - Draw the circuit to be analyzed so that there is no one connection crossing over another. (if possible)